-Do NOT operate the source without having both sets of pole piece extensions properly in place.
-Source operation with only one set of pole piece extensions will result in incorrect beam positioning and probable damage to the coil housing.
 Step 13: Uncouple the tube connecting the gun's upper and lower water circuits.
-Using appropriate wrenches, hold the nut soldered onto the fitting that extends from the coil housing while turning the coupling on the fitting connected to the base plate.
+Using appropriate wrenches, hold the nut soldered onto the fitting connected to the coil housing while turning the coupling on the fitting connected to the base plate (see Figure 6-14).

-Figure 6-11.
+Figure 6-14.
 Uncoupling the water-crossover tube

-Step 14: Remove the screws that secure the left-hand pole piece to the coil housing and loosen the screws that secure that pole piece to the source's base plate.
+Step 14: Remove the two 8-32 3/8" screws that secure the left-hand pole piece to the coil housing as shown in Figure 6-15.
+Then loosen the three screws that secure that pole piece to the source base plate.

-Figure 6-12.
-Removing the screws that secure the coil housing to the pole pieces
+Figure 6-15.
+Removing the screws that secure the LH pole piece to the coil housing

-Step 15: Step: Repeat the same process on the right-hand pole piece.
+Step 15: Repeat the same process on the right-hand pole piece.

-Step 16: You should now be able to lift the coil housing free of the pole pieces, as shown in Figure 6-13.
-If not, further loosen the bottom row of screws securing one of the pole pieces to the source's base plate.
+Step 16: You should now be able to lift the coil housing free of the pole pieces, as shown in Figure 6-16.
+If not, further loosen the bottom row of screws that secure one of the pole pieces to the source base plate.

-Figure 6-13.
+Figure 6-16.
 Removing the coil housing

-Step 17: Remove the screws that secure the pole pieces to the base plate.
+Step 17: Remove the screws that secure the pole pieces to the base plate (see Figure 6-17).

-Figure 6-14.
-Removing the screws securing the LH pole piece to the base plate
+Figure 6-17.
+Removing the screws that secure the LH pole piece to the base plate

 Step 18: Remove the pole pieces from the remainder of the source.
-To do so, grasp the permanent magnet with one hand and the angled front end of a pole piece, as shown in Figure 6-15.
+To do so, grasp the permanent magnet with one hand and the angled front end of the pole piece with the other, as shown in Figure 6-18.
 Then swing the front of the pole piece away from the source and carefully separate it from the rear edge of the magnet, rocking it slowly up and down if necessary to break it free from the magnet's very strong field.
-(Note: For clarity, Figure 6-15 shows the source as it would appear with the crucible mounting flange and the bearing housing assembly removed.
-In actuality, those parts would still be attached to the source at this stage of the disassembly sequence, as shown in Figure 6-16.)